isomerpages/gb-assist/pages/solutionrepo/solution24.md

 ### Description

-The Autonomous Material Transportation Robot carries out repetitive handling processes such as the transportation of warehouse cargo and pallet independently and reliably within warehouse and manufacturing environment.

-Solution may be semi-autonomous to transport the material movement between locations.
-The robot movement could be operated with line-track technology, follow-me technology or manually controlled.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+The Autonomous Material Transportation Robot carries out repetitive handling processes such as the transportation of warehouse cargo and pallet independently and reliably within warehouse and manufacturing environment.Solution may be semi-autonomous to transport the material movement between locations.
+The robot movement could be operated with line-track technology, follow-me technology or manually controlled.Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.